lupindevv/jenkins-ex/README.md

     npm install

-In order to see failing test, remove index.html or rename it and run tests.
+In order to see failing test, remove index.html or rename it and run tests.2